-Stepping In: How You Can Help to Keep Columbia Safe
+Stepping In: How You Can Help Keep Columbia Safe

 Positive Bystander Framework

-If you notice someone who is wearing their face covering on their chin, their wrist, or dangling from their ear, or someone who isn’t keeping physical distance, you can approach the person in a number of ways.
+Everyone—both vaccinated and unvaccinated individuals--is required to wear face coverings indoors on campus through September 9, 2021.
+If you notice someone on campus who is not wearing their face covering or wearing it incorrectly while indoors during this time, you can approach the person in a number of ways.
 Following the positive bystander framework is a good place to start.

 The first two steps are to:

 - Decide whether what is troubling you is actually a problem

 If you’re at the point where you’re thinking about how to have this conversation, you’ve probably already gotten through these two steps.